4d/docs/website/translated_docs/fr/Concepts/classes.md

 | --------- | ------ | -- | -------------- |
 | Result    | object | <- | Current object |

 The `This` keyword returns a reference to the currently processed object.
-In 4D, it can be used in [different contexts](https://doc.4d.com/4Dv18/4D/18/This.301-4504875.en.html).

-In most cases, the value of `This` is determined by how a function is called.
-It can't be set by assignment during execution, and it may be different each time the function is called.
 It can't be set by assignment during execution, and it may be different each time the function is called.

 When a formula is called as a member method of an object, its `This` is set to the object the method is called on.
 For example: